dr. R (Reindert) Nijland

 Research

-The first focuses on the development of eDNA metabarcoding as a scalable and policy-relevant approach to marine biodiversity monitoring.
+The second focuses on the development of eDNA metabarcoding as a scalable and policy-relevant approach to marine biodiversity monitoring.
 Applications range from benthic communities in offshore wind farms to the diversity and trophic ecology of sharks, rays, and bony fishes across the North Sea.

-The second line focuses on population genomics and conservation genomics of marine fish and other animals.
+The third line focuses on population genomics and conservation genomics of marine fish and other animals.
 This includes an ambitious initiative to sequence approximately 10,000 fish genomes across all Dutch marine and freshwater fish species: the Fish Genetic Variation Atlas.

 Academic career